thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-dash.md

 ```

 ## Masternode Winner

-[block:callout]
-{
-  "type": "danger",
+>❗️Deprecated in Dash Core 0.17.0
+>
-  "body": "This RPC has been deprecated and will be removed in a future version of Dash Core",
+> This RPC has been deprecated and will be removed in a future version of Dash Core
-  "title": "Deprecated in Dash Core 0.17.0"
-}
-[/block]

 The `masternode winner` RPC prints info on the next masternode winner to vote for.

 *Parameters: none*